21 Dragon Tail Hairstyles That Turn Heads Instantly

 The dragon tail updo is an elegant formal option for weddings, galas, and holiday parties.
 The texture of the dragon tail makes the updo more interesting than a smooth chignon from every angle.
 Secure with bobby pins at each segment to maintain the scale pattern in the coiled shape.
 Leave face-framing tendrils free for softness.

 The side dragon tail sweeps the entire braid over one shoulder, creating an asymmetric silhouette that shows the scale pattern from the front.
 The braid starts at one temple, runs diagonally across the crown, and drapes over the opposite shoulder.
-The diagonal line adds drama and the front-facing placement ensures the pattern is visible.
+The diagonal line adds drama and the front-facing placement ensures the pattern is visible in conversation and photographs.

-The side dragon tail is more photogenic than the centerback version because the braid is visible in selfies and front-facing photos.
+The side dragon tail is the most photogenic version because the braid is visible in selfies and front-facing photos.
 It is the preferred version for party styling and events where you want the braid on display.
 Wavy and curly textures add natural dimension to the side-draped braid.

 The infinity braid technique — a figure-eight crossing pattern rather than a standard over-under — creates a chain-link texture along the dragon tail.
 Each link resembles an infinity symbol, and when stacked vertically down the back, the pattern looks like interlocking dragon scales.
 The figure-eight crossing is more complex than standard braiding but produces a unique, recognizable pattern.